renatomaia/coutil/doc/manual.md

 - `"mcastloop"`: `value` is `true` to enable loopback of outgoing multicast datagrams, or `false` otherwise.
 - `"mcastttl"`: `value` is a number from 1 to 255 to define the multicast time to live.
-- `"mcastiface"`: `value` is the address of the interface for multicast, or `nil` to define no interface.
+- `"mcastiface"`: `value` is the [literal host address](#systemaddress-type--data--port--mode) of the interface for multicast.
+Otherwise,
+an appropriate interface is chosen by the system.
+- `"mcastjoin"` or `"mcastleave"`: `value` is the [literal host address](#systemaddress-type--data--port--mode) of the multicast group the application wants to **join** or **leave**.
+If an extra third argument is provided, it is the [literal host address](#systemaddress-type--data--port--mode) of the local interface with which the system should **join** or **leave** the multicast group.
+Otherwise,
+an appropriate interface is chosen by the system.
+If an extra fourth argument is provided, it defines the [literal host address](#systemaddress-type--data--port--mode) of a source the application shall receive data from.
+Otherwise,
+it can receive data from any source.

 #### TCP Socket